aws-samples/aws-media-replay-engine-samples/source/mre-model-samples/Models/AudioSpectrumClassificationModel/README.md

 - Classify audio spectrum into predefined classes

 **Use Cases**:
-- Audio scene classfication in Tennis demo
+- Audio scene classification in the Tennis demo
 - Any audio spectrum classification

 **Model Type**:
-- Custom Model trained by Amazon SageMaker Autopilot
+- Custom model trained by Amazon SageMaker Autopilot

 **Methods for training data collection and annotation**
 - See details in the notebook
 - An end-to-end solution for audio classification is under development

 **Methods for model training**
-- Create an Autopilot job.
+- Create an SageMaker Autopilot job.

 **Methods for model hosting**
-- Autopilot job will host an endpoint for the best candiate job
+- SageMaker Autopilot job will host an endpoint for the best candiate job